Charlotte Grace O'Brien: Works

 Dominick's Trials: An Irish Story (1870) is not as well known as O'Brien's 1878 novel, Light and Shade, a tale of the Fenian rising of 1867.
 The material she had gathered from Fenian leaders, and contains a protest against the conditions in Mountjoy Prison.
 A Tale of Venice, a drama, and Lyrics appeared in 1880.

 She also contributed to periodicals like The Nation, United Ireland, Limerick Field Club Journal, Dublin University Review and the Irish Monthly.

 From 1880 to 1881, O'Brien's interests and writing were centred on Irish political affairs, in which she shared her father's nationalist opinions.
 She contributed articles to the Nineteenth century on The Irish Poor Man (December 1880).
 In an article entitled Eighty Years (March 1881), she expressed her deep sympathy for the emigrants' anguish and her concern about the loss that emigration meant to Ireland.
 In the spring of 1881, the attitude of the Liberal government towards Ireland led her to address fiery letters to the Pall Mall Gazette, edited by John Morley.
 Experiences with emigrants were reflected in her Lyrics (Dublin, 1886), which also contains nationalist ballads.

 The 1881, Wildflowers of the Undercliff was published and was a study of flowers on the Isle of Wight.

 From 1886, O'Brien contributed on the flora of the Shannon district to the Irish Naturalist.
 Cahermoyle, or the Old Home (1886) is a book of verses.
 Charlotte Grace O'Brien; Selections from Her Writings and Correspondence was published at Dublin in 1909.

+In 1897 she published Frank Hardy's choice and what came of it (1897).